chrisza4/chris-blog/content/blog/microservice-start-not-start/index.md

 That is why John is doomed either way.
 The problem is not about Monolith vs. Microservice.
 The problem is about architecture choice misalignment with business growth.

-Well, you can argue that in the second story John can work harder and make sure all the code have design review and throughout audit and etc. But that's the point.
-That's management solution can be costly and add a lot of overhead into the development process.
+Well, you can argue that in the second story John can work harder and make sure all the code have design review and throughout audit and etc. But that’s the point.
+That kind of management solution can be costly and add a lot of overhead into the development process.

 Microservice can reduce that cost by making it inherently hard to mess the design up.
 But when we actually want to mess the design up for a good reason, well... you got the scenario in the first story.